vanjohnson879/frontline-cloud-doc/content/tutorials/maven/index.md

 {{< include introduction.md >}}

-There are multiple ways to create a Gatling artifact, which will be used by FrontLine to launch a run.
-You can use either a build tool (Maven, Sbt, Gradle) or the Gatling bundle.

-In this tutorial, we'll use the Maven build tool, so make sure you have Maven configured.
-You'll use Maven from the terminal, but you can also do it easily with an IDE like IntelliJ.

 ## Download the sample Gatling simulation

+There are multiple ways to create a Gatling artifact, which will be used by Gatling Enterprise to launch a run.
+You can use either a build tool (Maven, SBT, Gradle) or the Gatling bundle.

+In this tutorial, we'll use the **Maven** build tool, so make sure you have Maven configured.
+We will use Maven from the terminal, but you can also easily run Maven commands from an IDE such as IntelliJ IDEA.

 {{< include download_samples.md >}}

-Extract the archive, then navigate to the maven folder.
+Extract the archive, then navigate to the **maven** folder.
-This folder contains a basic Gatling simulation which can be used with FrontLine.
+This folder contains a basic Gatling simulation configured to be used with Gatling Enterprise.

 ## Check the Maven build configuration